astronomer/docs/astro/cli/cli-release-notes.md

 :::

-The Astro CLI is now a single CLI executable shared between Astro and Software users.
-With this new generation of the CLI, you can work between Astro and Software installations without having to switch out your essential tools.
+The Astro CLI is now a single CLI executable built for all Astronomer products.
+This new generation of the CLI optimizes for a consistent local experience with Astro Runtime as well as the ability to more easily upgrade to Astro from other products hosted on Astronomer.

 To establish a shared framework between products, the Astro CLI now uses a single `astro` executable: